microsoft/VFSForGit/VnodeCacheDesign.md

 #### Size

-The hash table will be a fixed size of length `desiredvnodes`.
+The hash table will be a fixed size that is some percent larger than the value of `desiredvnodes` (exact percentage is still TBD).

 #### Hash Function